 - Rinse with Cold Water - Rinsing your face with cold water after a shave helps close pores and reduces the risk of developing ingrown hairs.

-- Moisturize - Aftershaves can cause some additional irritation.
+- Moisturize - Aftershaves, specifically those with alcohol, can cause some additional irritation.
 If you have frequent razor burn, use a beard balm or aloe vera based cream to reduce redness and irritation.

 How to Treat Razor Burn